 Multiple students stabbed at Van Nuys High School, school placed on lockdown

-Three students were reportedly stabbed near Van Nuys High School Wednesday morning, according to LAFD.
+Three students were reportedly stabbed at Van Nuys High School Wednesday morning, according to LAFD.
 One of the students is in critical condition.

 Crews responded to the incident around 11 a.m. to two to three students stabbed, according to the Los Angeles Fire Department.